Thinking of studying abroad? Then this guide is for you. Learn how I moved to the UK and everything I think you need to know about studying abroad.

 The running joke at uni is that P’s get Degrees (P meaning Pass – probably equivalent to a 3rd in the UK or D in the US).
 They do but this simply isn’t good enough.
 Sorry for the tough love.

 Going earlier in your uni degree (i.e. in your second or third year) helps a lot because it means you have more flexibility and options in terms of course modules.
-The program is mainly (for my uni @ UNSW it was solely) determined by your grades so good grades mean you become more competitive so if you’re thinking of going on exchange work hard but it also means it is easier to go earlier in your degree because your marks generally will be higher.
+You’re also more likely to get higher marks the earlier you’re in your degree.
+The program is mainly (for my uni @ UNSW it was solely) determined by your grades so good grades means you become more competitive.
+If you’re thinking of going on exchange work hard.

 For my readers in the UK, I know your first year technically doesn’t count towards your final grades (super jealous!) but if you are considering studying abroad during your degree, don’t get too relaxed- you need to study and do well.
 Put the hard work in and I promise it will pay off when you have an absolute blast at a uni you love living your best life abroad.